ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 ### `if`

-We probably do not need to explain the @if@ expression.
+We probably do not need to explain the `if` expression.
 If the conditional expression is true, the body is executed.
-As explained in Part 1, every object except @nil@ and @false@ is true in Ruby.
+As explained in Part 1, every object except `nil` and `false` is true in Ruby.

 ```TODO-lang
 if cond0 then